AustralianCancerDataNetwork/auscatverse/components/orthanc.md

 #### 4242

 Port 4242 is used to accept incoming DICOM data using the DICOM communication protocol.
 In practice, this will only be used by CTP to transfer anonymised files to Orthanc.
-There is no need to map this port to the host OS.
+There is no need to map this port to the host OS, however it may be useful for debugging purposes.

 ## Configuration